 Emma Pattinson is a textile conservator and community worker based in Edinburgh, Scotland.

-Emma is an emerging textile conservator with an MPhil in Textile Conservation from the University of Glasgow’s Kelvin Centre for Conservation and Cultural Heritage.
+Emma is a practising textile conservator with an MPhil in Textile Conservation from the University of Glasgow’s Kelvin Centre for Conservation and Cultural Heritage (University of Glasgow).

-If you would like to view the ‘Portfolio’ section of this website, please get in touch via email or the Contact form to be issued with a temporary password.
+If you are a prospective client and would like to view the ‘Portfolio’ section of this website to see the kinds of work I do, please get in touch via email or the Contact form to be issued with a temporary password.

 Emma’s work is on display at